c0deritter/knight-orm/README.md

 orm.store(queryFn, knight)
 ```

+To check relationship objects for correctness, take a look into the package [knight-validation](https://github.com/c0deritter/knight-validation).
+It allows to combine domain object specific validators.

 #### Use custom functions when storing relationship objects

 In a real application, you will programm your own code around the store functionality.
 For example, at first you might want to check, if the values of the given object are valid, or you want to add certain generated values before you store into the database.